ksteflovic/NN_Covid-19_Predictions/README.md

 *More info soon...*

-Don't forget to wash your hands 👏🧼 and wear face mask in public 😷.
+Don't forget to wash your hands 👏🧼 and wear face mask in public 😷.<br />
 Keep strong, world!
 Stay safe.